open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 | `OTEL_DOTNET_AUTO_PLUGINS` | Colon-separated list of OTel SDK instrumentation plugin types, specified with the [assembly-qualified name](https://docs.microsoft.com/en-us/dotnet/api/system.type.assemblyqualifiedname?view=net-6.0#system-type-assemblyqualifiedname). _Note: This list must be colon-separated because the type names may include commas._ | |

-You can use `OTEL_DOTNET_AUTO_PLUGINS` to extend the configuration of the OpenTelemetry .NET SDK Tracer or Meter.
-A plugin must be a non-static, non-abstract class which has a default constructor and a method with following signature:
+You can use `OTEL_DOTNET_AUTO_PLUGINS` to extend the configuration of the OpenTelemetry .NET SDK Tracer, Meter or Logs.
+A plugin must be a non-static, non-abstract class which has a default constructor and that implements at least one of the configuration methods below:

 ```csharp
 public OpenTelemetry.Trace.TracerProviderBuilder ConfigureTracerProvider(OpenTelemetry.Trace.TracerProviderBuilder builder)